-All articles submitted to the WJAE are subjected to a double blinded peer review process to ensure the originality, quality and consistency.
+All articles and research briefs submitted to the WJAE are subjected to a double blinded peer review process to ensure the originality, quality and consistency.
 Please also visit our journal's "Publication Ethics and Malpractice" page for additional information on code of practice guides that we commit to follow.

 The process consists of the following steps: